demisto/content-docs/docs/integrations/unit-testing.md

 If the function raises a ValueError with proper error message, the test will pass.

+## Content Testing Guidelines

+* When testing a command, mock all external requests (e.g. mock `Client` methods), run the command on given inputs, and compare the output to a hardcoded value.
+* Prefer comparing whole outputs (e.g. comparing the output to a `CommandResult` object), to make sure the code behavior is preserved even when others add features and fix issues.
+* Use the `@freezegun.freeze_time` decorator on the testing method when the output may rely on the time of running.

 ## Troubleshooting Tips

 * The `demisto-sdk lint` by default prints out minimal output.
 If for some reason it is failing and not clear, run the